 Public Access Issues

-Obstacle 8: Lost Records
+Obstacle 8: Were the Records Lost?

 Of the cases the media did report, how many can we be aware of today?
 There's Google, and YouTube (but even if we assume search engines are not suppressing or manipulating search results)— not everything stays preserved.
-For example, one of our videos (see above) mentioned a CNN IMPACT story reported back in the 90's that admitted to documented healings taking place in Benny Hinn meetings.
+For example, one of our videos mentioned a CNN IMPACT story reported back in the 90's that admitted to documented healings taking place in Benny Hinn meetings.
 Yet we were unable to find a video of the segment.
 Only the transcript.
 In these cases, knowledge of such documentation would be reduced even further.

-Of those who are healed, how many would give permission for their video, and or personal medical information to be shared with the public?
+Of those who are healed, how many would give permission for their video, and or personal medical information to be shared with the world?
 In the past, people may have been more willing to do this.
 Nowadays, with the internet, “Twitter mobs” are making everyone think twice about what they are willing to go public with.
 Not only are there plenty of secular groups that will jump at the opportunity to attack every single facet of such a story, but there are also believers who literally do this sort of thing full time (onward, Christian soldier).

 Lack of Interest Issues

-Obstacle 10: Documentation not Prioritized
+Obstacle 10: Is Documentation a Priority?

 The majority of people who claim to heal the sick will tell you they have little interest in trying to prove anything to skeptics.
 Attacks on those who have attempted to provide documentation that meets all the demands of critics in the past may have convinced them that it’s more hassle than it’s worth.
 Or worse, that it does more harm than good (accusations of fake videos, paid actors, slandering of persons involved etc).